Articles about photosynthesis in the popular press or online often make me cringe.

 Well, one way to test this is to use water or CO2 containing an isotope of oxygen (e.g., oxygen-18 = O18) in photosynthesis and see which one, H2O18 or CO218, produces O218.

 In 1941, Ruben, et al. (see Ref.
 1 below) reported that they used an isotope of oxygen, O18, to find out where the oxygen atoms went in photosynthesis.
 They fed plants water containing O18, but because O18 is not a radioactive isotope of the most common form of oxygen, O16, they used a mass spectrometer to determine the fate of the O18.
-The O18 was found in the oxygen gas produced by the plant and none in the glucose formed.
+The O18 was found in the oxygen gas produced by the plant, but was NOT found in the sugars formed during photosynthesis.

 This and other experiments have provided clear evidence that the oxygen produced by photosynthesis is derived from water.